-Halloween is right around the corner, meaning people will share their favorite pumpkin recipes, post cute selfies in their Halloween costumes on Instagram, and more.
-As a business, you already know there's a ton of potential to capture the excitement behind this spooky season.
+Halloween is right around the corner, meaning people will share their favorite pumpkin recipes, post cute selfies in their Halloween costumes on Instagram, TikTok, and more.
+Running a business, you already know there’s a ton of potential to capture the excitement behind this spooky season.

-With a bit of creativity and a clear vision of your business's branding, a well-planned marketing campaign utilizing Halloween hashtags can help you reach out to new customers scrolling on Instagram or TikTok.
-Since social media like Instagram and Facebook use hashtags to group different posts, other users searching for those Halloween hashtags have a higher chance of finding your business.
-That potential to reach new customers is especially useful for small and medium-sized businesses looking to break past the usual expectations customers receive from your Yelp page.
+With a bit of creativity and a clear vision of your business’s branding, a well-planned marketing campaign utilizing Halloween hashtags can help you reach out to new customers scrolling on Instagram or TikTok.
+Brands often use Halloween hashtags to promote seasonal products, like costumes and pumpkin-themed items, and connect with their audience.
+Since social media like Instagram, X, and TikTok use hashtags to group different posts, other users searching for those Halloween hashtags have a higher chance of finding your business.
+That potential to reach new customers is especially useful for small and medium-sized businesses looking to expand their reach beyond their usual regulars.

 What are hashtags?

-You've most likely seen hashtags used in various Instagram and Facebook posts.
-Hashtags are words or phrases that begin with the '#' symbol.
-They're typically used to connect posts with other content utilizing similar hashtags, making hashtags is a great way to make sure your posts get some visibility with other posts engaging with similar trends and topics, such as Black Friday and Small Business Saturday.
-Without the '#' symbol, social media posts will not connect your post with other posts and images.
+You’ve most likely seen hashtags used in various Instagram and TikTok posts.
+Hashtags are words or phrases that begin with the ‘#’ symbol.
+They’re typically used to connect posts with other content utilizing similar hashtags.
+Making hashtags is a great way to make sure your posts get some visibility with other posts engaging with similar trends and topics, such as Black Friday and Small Business Saturday.
+Without the ‘#’ symbol, social media posts will not connect your post with other posts and images.

 If you include multiple words under a single hashtag, do not include spaces between each word, like with #Pumpkinspice.
 While multiple words don’t need to be capitalized either, including capitalized letters will make the hashtag easier to read.
 Just remember not to go overboard with hashtags.
 The last thing you want is for people to associate a messy catalog of ‘#’ signs and words with your business.